MicrosoftDocs/power-platform/power-platform/alm/overview-alm.md

 ---

 # Overview of application lifecycle management with Microsoft Power Platform
-The articles in this section describe how you can implement application lifecycle management (ALM) using Power Apps, Power Automate, Power Virtual Agents, and Microsoft Dataverse.
+The articles in this section describe how you can implement application lifecycle management (ALM) using Power Apps, Power Automate, Power Virtual Agents, Power Pages, and Microsoft Dataverse.

 ## What is ALM?
 ALM is the lifecycle management of applications, which includes governance, development, and maintenance.
 Moreover, it includes these disciplines: requirements management, software architecture, development, testing, maintenance, change management, support, continuous integration, project management, deployment, release management and governance.
 ALM tools provide a